TanStack/router/docs/guide/devtools.md

 > Link, take this sword...
 I mean Devtools!... to help you on your way!

-Wave your hands in the air and shout hooray because React Location comes with dedicated devtools! 🥳
+Wave your hands in the air and shout hooray because TanStack Router comes with dedicated devtools! 🥳

-When you begin your React Location journey, you'll want these devtools by your side.
-They help visualize all of the inner workings of React Location and will likely save you hours of debugging if you find yourself in a pinch!
+When you begin your TanStack Router journey, you'll want these devtools by your side.
+They help visualize all of the inner workings of TanStack Router and will likely save you hours of debugging if you find yourself in a pinch!

 > Please note that for now, the devtools **do not support React Native**.
 If you would like to help us make the devtools platform-agnostic, please let us know!